AdobeDocs/mobile-services.it-IT/help/ios/analytics-main/analytics-methods.md

    >[!TIP]
    >
-   >Questo metodo dovrebbe essere invocato solo nel codice in esecuzione mentre l'app è in background.
+   >This method should only be called in code that runs while your app is in the background.

    * Di seguito è riportata la sintassi per questo metodo: